AparGarg99/Data_Harvesting_with_Python/Creator details for onboarding and outreach/Readme.md

 # Overview 📚
-* Scraped the popularity of a given YouTube or Instagram user for onboarding and outreach.
+* Scrape the popularity of a given YouTube or Instagram user for onboarding and outreach.
    1. **YouTube** - channel id, channel url, channel name, playlist id, country, account description, no. of subscribers, no. of views, no. of videos, email id, recommended channels.
    2. **Instagram** - no. of posts, no. of following, no. of followers, account description, email id (from description), following usernames, tagged post usernames, saved post usernames, last message in DM left unreplied by other person.
 * Employed multuple Anti-blocking techniques - using optimized chromedriver, setting random time intervals between requests, clearing cookies from time to time, using proxy servers, using user agents.